You may be entitled to backdated housing benefit for a limited period.

 The start date of your claim can be backdated for a maximum of:

-- one month if you are of working age
+- 1 month if you're working age

 Backdating for working age claimants

 Your housing benefit can be backdated for up to 1 month if you're working age.

 - ask for your housing benefit claim to be backdated

 - have a good reason for claiming late

 How to get your claim backdated

 You can ask for your claim to be backdated when you apply for housing benefit.

 - the date you want to claim benefit from

 Send a covering letter to explain your circumstances in more detail and enclose supporting evidence if there's not enough space to explain things on your application.